jjmr007/Successful-Calls-to-ABI-missing-functions/English/Readme.md

 >_
 ```

-In this case, the ABI is the one of the official version of the True-USD contract.
-We can inspect the content of this element when executing:
+In this case, the ABI is the one of the *direct* version of the True-USD contract.
+We can inspect the content of this element by executing:

 ```cmd
 >abi